 How to Submit

-Submitting a proposal for ACRL 2019?
-Before starting, please review these four simple steps.
+Submitting a proposal for ACRL 2021?
+Before starting, review these five simple steps.

 1. The #1 Rule